mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 127 - Mutable Constants/readme.md

   }),
 });

-const ALL_CONSTANTS = 3.14; //Error
+const ALL_CONSTANTS = 3.14; // Error

-ALL_CONSTANTS.DISCOUNT.PLATINUM = 0.12; //ERROR
+ALL_CONSTANTS.DISCOUNT.PLATINUM = 0.12; // ERROR

-//Code works, but it is coupled and we cannot test it
+// Code works, but it is coupled and we cannot test it

 Class TaxesProvider {
   applyPlatinum(product);
 }

-//Now we can couple to a interface (the protocol of taxes provider)
+// Now we can couple to a interface (the protocol of taxes provider)
-//Since class has no setters it is constant an immuatable
+// Since class has no setters it is constant an immutable
-//And we can replace it on tests
+// And we can replace it on tests
 ```

 # Detection